 - The total unique users that are following a topic(s) in your report period.

 - Topics with many mentions help you identify the popularity of a subject.
 Topics with many likes are generally associated with positive conversations.
-Selecting a row in this table is a great way to cross filter this report to a topic of interest.
+Selecting a row in this table is a great way to cross-filter this report to a topic of interest.
 When providing the community context, the following measures calculate as follows:

 - The client used to post the thread containing topic(s).
 Either select the mobile slice of the donut to focus on your mobile users or keep an eye on the percentage of messages posted from mobile devices while you select topics or threads.